 Port Lincoln is a commercial deep-water port catering for the largest of cruise ships visiting Australia.
-The wharf is 450 metres long and tour coaches can load alongside the ship.
-Transportation is available from the wharf to the town centre, approximately 1.5 kilometres away, or passengers can walk there along a coastal path.
+The wharf is 800 metres long and tour coaches can load alongside the ship.
+Transportation is available from the base of the wharf to the town centre, approximately 1.5 kilometres away, or passengers can walk there along a coastal pathway, The Parnkalla Trail.
 The Cruise Ship Welcome Program volunteer service is offered to all visiting cruise lines and passengers.